psiphp/description-bundle/README.md

 ## Contributing

-Just go ahead and create a PR, you know you need to..
+All contributions are welcome, go ahead and make a PR!